was successfully added to your cart.

 6. An additional benefit of ‘learning by doing’ is that it provides the opportunity for children to keep on practising until they are able to work something out.
 I remember one mum who bought the Little Wise Box of Maths sharing how their daughter loved that they didn’t need to keep on rubbing things out but could just keep on playing around with the different tabs until they solved the problem.

 7. Last, but by no means least, hands-on activities are great for strengthening fine motor skills.
 These are skills associated with the smaller muscles in the hands that are needed for gripping and grasping.
-The very act of using the Little Wise Toys kits and picking up and placing the different magnetic tabs helps to strengthen these.
+The very act of using the Little Wise Toys kits and picking up and placing the different magnetic tiles helps to strengthen these.
 In turn, this also helps young children with additional important areas such as handling pencils, rubbers, scissors, cutlery and so on.

 Here’s to all of the benefits that hands-on learning offers and making learning fun and engaging for all the wise little ones out there.